Nvinod007/Food-ordering-web-app-react/README.md

 - it is because we are using swiggy api which is of diffenrent domain
 - to solve this you can do const data = await fetch(CORSS_PROXY+SWIGGY_API); in body comoponent
 - or you can install cors pligin and turn on cors that will work.

+Two types of Routing in web apps
+- Client side routing
+- Server side routing
+- If we make any network call to route then we call that routing as server side routing.